milanaleksic/gradle-multiplatform-plugin/README.md

 - running
 - creating output, final archives - per environment.
 Available supported outputs are
     - tgz - for linux-like target environments, initiated with **tar** command
-    - NSIS-based installation - for windows-like target environments, created with **install** statement
+    - NSIS-based installation - for windows-like target environments, created with **installation** statement

 ### Override files
 If you have files that need to be placed in the per-environment archive, you can place them in separate